Nomads and City Dwellers Institutions and Worldview

 The Tribe

-Because of the realities of survival in the desert, the unit of society is the tribe.
-A tribe is a group of families who believe they are descended from a common ancestor.
-Each tribe is called by the name or surname of that ancestor, sometimes, but not always, preceded by ‘sons of’.
+The name or surname of that ancestor becomes the name of the tribe.
+The surname is sometimes, but not always, preceded by ‘sons of’.
 The Bible refers to the Hebrews as ‘Israel’, but also as the ‘sons of Israel’.
-In the same way, the tribe of Judah is referred to as both Judah and the sons of Judah.
-Ammon, on the other hand is usually referred to as the ‘sons of Ammon’.
+The tribe of Judah is referred to as both Judah and the sons of Judah.
+Ammon, on the other hand, is usually called the ‘sons of Ammon’.
 A tribe’s name may also be preceded by ‘the house of’.
-Israel is sometimes called the house of Israel; the tribe of Joseph is sometimes the house of Joseph.
+Israel is sometimes called the house of Israel.
+The tribe of Joseph is sometimes the house of Joseph.
 Assyrian texts follow the same usage in references to Aramaic groups who lived in conditions similar to the first Israelites.

 Kinship